joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 * Nobody seems to verify their domain for GitHub Pages.
 I analyzed 2463 domains used to host GitHub Pages.
 A whopping 17 (_0.7%_) of them verified their domain.
 Even if my analysis is of by a factor of 10, practically no one is using this.

-In the end, It is important to remember that the users and not GitHub own the domains, and as such, the responsiblity for protecting them lies on the users.
+In the end, It is important to remember that the users and not GitHub own the domains, and as such, the responsibility for protecting them lies on the users.
 The only step that GitHub could take to truly solve this problem is by forcing users to verify their domains ([like GitLab does](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/)).

 ### Finding vulnerable domains
 As I said in the introduction, there are tens of thousands of vulnerable domains.
-We can identify these by looking for patterns that match Github Pages in domain datasets.
+We can identify these by looking for patterns that match GitHub Pages in domain datasets.
 Two great services that provide data on domains are:

 * [SecurityTrails](https://securitytrails.com/): SecurityTrails collects that on domains and makes it searchable.
 For example, DNS history and subdomains.
 It also provides a reverse DNS search engine that provides all domains that point to a specific IP address.
 We can use SecurityTrails to identify [domains that point to `185.199.108.153`](https://securitytrails.com/list/ip/185.199.108.153) (and the other GitHub Pages IP addresses).